Ardclough: Grand canal

-When work on the Grand Canal begun in 1756 Ardclough's was one of the first sections to be dug.
-The canal reached Ardclough in 1763, when the 13th lock, a 137 ft double lock built with Pozzuolona mortar, was opened, following to the ambitious design of the canal's original engineer, Thomas Omer.
+When work on the Grand Canal began in 1756 Ardclough's was one of the first sections to be dug.
+The canal reached Ardclough in 1763, when the 13th lock, a 137 ft double lock built with Pozzuolona mortar, was opened, following the ambitious design of the canal's original engineer, Thomas Omer.
 After Omer's plans proved too expensive a new engineer, John Trail, took over construction of the canal in 1768, the proposed canal capacity was reduced from 170 ton barges to 40 ton barges.
 Canal records show that " Lyons or Clonaughles lock" was reduced in size in 1783, but the canal through the thirteenth lock serves as a reminder of Omer's original plan, 20 ft wide, compared with the 14 ft width adopted by Trail.

 Ardclough Bridge was named in original plans for the Bruton family of Clonaghlis but constructed with a name plate bearing the name of the Henry family of Straffan.
 From 1777 a local river, the Morrel was proposed as water feeder for the canal, construction resumed and the first passenger boats were towed to Sallins in February 1779.

 Local landowner The 2nd Baron Cloncurry was a canal enthusiast, constructing the Lyons mill and lockyard village complex in the 1820s and serving as chairman of the Grand Canal Company five times during his lifetime.
 The canal was an important, if slow, passenger thoroughfare feeding passenger's to John Barry's hotel at Lyons.
 When in 1834 Flyboats increased the average speed for passenger boats from 3 mi/h to 9 mi/h Ireland's first railway was already under construction.

 The canal peaked at 120,615 passengers in 1846, the year construction started on the Dublin-Cork railway line.
 When a Dublin-Galway railway line was opened in 1850 the closure of the rarely profitable passenger service followed in 1852.
 Cargo traffic continued to use the canal for another 108 years, peaking at 379.045 tons in 1865 when an average of 90 barges a day passed through Ardclough.
 The canal was motorised 1911–24 and closed to cargo in 1960, but is still a thoroughfare for leisure boats.
-The tracks of the ropes of the horse drawn barges can still be traced at Ardclough canal bridge.
+The tracks of the ropes of the horse-drawn barges can still be traced at Ardclough canal bridge.
 A folk belief prevailed that the canal was haunted at the thirteenth lock because it had been dug through a graveyard, a possible reference to nearby Clonaghlis graveyard.